mabrown8888/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Andrew Brown - Seeking 2025 Internships in Tech, Business, and Finance
+      Andrew Brown - Seeking a 2025 Internship in Tech, Business, or Finance
     subtitle: >-
       Welcome to my personal portfolio.
 I am a rising junior at the University of Michigan, majoring in computer science (COE).
 Here, I showcase my projects, skills, and aspirations.
 I am passionate about technology, business, and finance, and I am seeking opportunities to grow and learn.
     styles: